Email Marketing Made Simple: How To Start & Run A Successful Email Marketing Campaign

 And no, that wasn't a typo.

-But that doesn’t mean it’s easy.
-Email marketing requires a combination of work and the right tools.
+But that doesn't mean it's easy.
+Email marketing requires a combination of work and the right tools (see our Mailgun alternatives to get some options).
 Only you can put the work in.

 For my tool, I'll be using Constant Contact.
 They can build opt in forms, send email blasts, run email automations, and have super powerful list management tools.